TheBlindHawk/Roulette/README.md

 - Customize the click sound and the spin duration
 - Import any of your own roulette or arrow images

+## Planned Features

+- The possibility of moving the arrow SVG to a different position
+- A casino shaped Roulette to be added as one of the defaults

 ## Usage
 create an html div with ```id=roulette```
 ```html